 Transportation within the city

 Consult the Minneapolis Transportation Guide.

 All Conference Events are held at the Hilton Minneapolis, 1001 Marquette Avenue South, Minneapolis, MN 55403, USA.
 For the best conference experience, stay in the official conference hotel!
 The EAPA room block for the Hilton Minneapolis, Minnesota, USA is now open.
 The hotel was renovated in preparation for the 2018 Super Bowl and offers complimentary wifi in all attendee guest rooms.
 Government per diem rate rooms are available.
 Rate: $199 per night (plus taxes and fees, estimated 13%.)
 Reserve your room online or by phone at (612) 376-1000 today!
 Interested in finding a conference roommate to save on hotel room costs?
 Complete the roommate request form!
-The cut off date to receive the EAPA conference rate is September 17, 2018.
+The cut off date to receive the EAPA conference rate is September 19, 2018.

 Hotel proximity to Minneapolis attractions